Graviton-Code-Editor/Graviton-App/readme.md

 - No freezes or lags
 - Fast startup time
 - Low memory usage
-- Scalable through a consistent and good plugins API
+- Scalable through a consistent and dev-friendly plugins API
 - Flexible workspace configurations
-- Privacy
+- Respect privacy
 - Easy to use and pleasant UI

 ## 📣 Community